 Tempting as it might be to cut costs on surfacing construction by undertaking it yourself, asphalting isn’t really something you should DIY.
 Although there are a plethora of DIY asphalting tutorials available on the internet insisting you can get professional results in half a Saturday with equipment from Bunnings, large scale asphalt projects really require a degree of skill and experience to execute.
-In this article, we run through four solid reasons why you should leave asphalting to the professionals.
+In this article, Asphalt Contractors run through four solid reasons why you should leave asphalting to the professionals.

 First and foremost, any asphalting project that extends beyond filling in a pothole is going to require quite an extensive outlay on equipment.
 To install an asphalt driveway for example, you’ll need to buy or hire a dump truck, plate compactor, roller, asphalt hand tools, wheelbarrows and a skid steer loader at a minimum.
 You’ll also need to know how to operate all of this machinery competently to get the job done, which will require a fair amount of research and practice.